evananda222/M3_Wiper_Control_System/5_Report/README.md

 # INTRODUCTION
-- A windshield wiper or wiper blade is a tool that's used to do away with rain, snow, ice, washing machine fluid, water, from a vehicle's front window.
+A windshield wiper, also known as a wiper blade, is a device used to remove rain, snow, ice, washer fluid, and water from a vehicle's front glass.
-- Each heavy motor vehicles such as cars, trucks , train locomotives and some aircraft—are hooked up with such wipers.
+Such wipers are mounted on all large motor vehicles, including cars, trucks, railroad locomotives, and certain aeroplanes.
-- After reading several research papers , I understood that protection requirements under detrimental weather situation is necessary even at low pace also for motor automobiles and therefore I began making wiper manipulate system the usage of arm primarily based microcontrollers
+After reading various research articles, I realised that safety requirements under adverse weather conditions are important even at low speeds for motor vehicles, therefore I began developing a wiper control system using arm-based microcontrollers.
-- It consist of rubber blades attached at its metallic fingers with pivot magnets at its other ends.
+It is made up of rubber blades attached to metal arms and pivot magnets at the other ends.
-- Ultimately this challenge utility enables customers in daily lifestyles and forestalls injuries and allows secure and healthful adventure.
+Finally, this project application assists users in their daily lives by preventing accidents and allowing for safe and healthy travel.

 ## RESEARCH
 This utility is researched from diverse resources (such as you tube , google and studies papers ) after which i've changed into a success working model utility of wiper control system the usage of arm based totally microcontrollers